meowosaurus/aa-afatstats/README.md

   * FAX Participation
   * Supers Participation
   * Titans Participation
+* Permissions for every statistic

+## Planned
+* Corporations leaderboard
+  * Shit metric (Admin selects the min.
+FATs per month and it calculates how bad a corporation is relative to their size)
 * Alliance statistics
   * FAT increase / decrease compared to other months
   * Logi FAT increase / decrease